magento/architecture/design-documents/testing/integration/data-fixtures.md

 - dev/tests/integration/testsuite/Magento/Catalog/_files/product_virtual_in_stock.php
 - dev/tests/integration/testsuite/Magento/Catalog/_files/product_virtual_out_of_stock.php

-All these 3 files create a virtual product except one marks the product as out of stock and the other assigns different quantity to the product.
+All these 3 files create a virtual product except that one marks the product as out of stock and the other assigns different quantity to the product.
-So if you need a virtual product with available quantity 1, you will probably have to:

-- Write a new data fixture (copy-past)
+So if you need a virtual product with available quantity 1, you will probably have to create a new data fixture.
-- Reuse one of these data fixtures in a new data fixture file and edit the quantity there.
-- Reuse one of these data fixtures in your test case and edit the quantity in the test directly.

 ## Solution